ethereum/EIPs/EIPS/eip-metanft_keystore_contr.md

 3. Increased on-chain data storage could also lead to potential privacy concerns.
 It's important to ensure that no sensitive or personally identifiable information is stored within MetaNFT metadata.
 4. Ensuring decentralized control over the selection of Property Managers is critical to maintain the decentralization ethos of Ethereum.
 5. Developers must also be cautious of potential interoperability and compatibility issues with systems that have not yet adapted to this new standard.

+The presence of mutable Properties and Restrictions can be used to implement security measures.
+In the context of preventing unauthorized access and modifications, a MetaNFT keystore contracts could implement the following strategies, adapted to each use-case:

+**Role-Based Access Control (RBAC)**: Only accounts assigned to specific roles at a Restriction level can perform certain actions on a Property.
+For instance, only an 'owner' might be able to call setProperty or setRestriction functions.

+**Time Locks**: Time locks can be used to delay certain actions, giving the community or a governance mechanism time to react if something malicious is happening.
+For instance, changes to Properties or Restrictions could be delayed depending on the use-case.

+**Multi-Signature (Multisig) Properties**: Multisig Properties could be implemented with Restrictions that require more than one account to approve an action performed on the Property.
+This could be used as an additional layer of security for critical functions.
+For instance, changing certain properties or restrictions might require approval from multiple trusted signers.

 This EIP requires further discussions